Our club has maintained a Facebook page under the name of "Rotary Club of North Fulton".

 On May 17, 2024, one of our club's founding members suffered a cardiac arrest while enjoying a spirited game of pickleball.
 Fortunately, a nearby pickleball-playing and trained civilian along with a fast responding Fire Department were able to administer CPR and apply an AED (automated external defibrillator).
 This quick response, combined with proper training and equipment, saved his life; fortunately, the vital AED was only 45 yards away.

-When Gordon spoke at PETS last year, his constant theme was change.
-This crazy idea popped in my head of doing a video for Happy Dollars for our meetings.
-I approached Gordon with this idea at a cocktail function at PETS and asked if he would do this video with Richard Matherly for me.
-I had not met him before and thought maybe it was best for him to have a couple of beers first before I proposed my idea.
-His response was, "You just saw me posing next to a Porta John - what do you think - YES!"
-The rest was history.
+When Gordon spoke at PETS last year, his constant theme was "Change".
+This crazy idea popped in my head to make a video of Happy Dollars for our meetings.
+I decided to approach him with this idea at a cocktail function at PETS and planned to ask if he would do this video with Richard Matherly for me.

-Our Club has put on this Interfaith Breakfast event for 23 years.
+Our Club has been producing The Interfaith Breakfast event for 23 years.
 It is International because we invite guest speakers from faiths that were founded and are predominately overseas such as Hindu, Muslim, Jewish, etc.

 We have a key note speaker in addition to the Interfaith speakers.
-The constant themes that is preached each year are love, peace, and the power of prayer.
+The constant themes that is preached each year are love, peace, and the power of prayer and includes Dignitaries, Veterans, Non Profit Organizations, Current-Future-and Past District Governors, and many Rotarians from multiple Clubs.

 Our club joined up with the Interact Club at Cambridge High School with this yearly Rise Against Hunger Campaign.
 We had volunteers that joins forces with Interact in putting together meals that are shipped primarily overseas to families in need.